-See how much fun you’ll have when plan a weekend in Lakeland, FL.
-Tour the world’s largest collection of Frank Lloyd Wright architecture (13 structures!) when you visit Florida Southern College.
-Enjoy locally owned restaurants and bakeries like Red Door Lakeland and Born and Bread Bakehouse.
+See how much fun you’ll have when you plan a weekend in Lakeland, FL.
+Tour the world’s largest collection of Frank Lloyd Wright architecture (13 structures!) when you visit Florida Southern College and enjoy locally owned restaurants and bakeries like Red Door Lakeland and Born and Bread Bakehouse.